Margaret-Inguillo/CSMODEL/README.md

 # CSMODEL

-This contains all files related to CSMODEL.
 The partial requirement for this course is included in this repository.